postmanlabs/labs-docs/src/pages/docs/publishing-your-api/add-api-network.md

     name: "Prerequisites"
   - type: link
     name: "Documenting your API"
-    url:  "/docs/postman/api-documentation/documenting-your-api/"
+    url:  "/docs/publishing-your-api/documenting-your-api/"
   - type: link
     name: "Publishing your docs"
-    url: "/docs/postman/api-documentation/publishing-your-docs/"
+    url: "/docs/publishing-your-api/publishing-your-docs/"
   - type: section
     name: "Next Steps"
   - type: link
-    name: "API Network guidelines"
+    name: "Submission guidelines"
-    url:  "/docs/postman-for-publishers/api-network/api-submission-guidelines/"
+    url:  "/docs/publishing-your-api/api-submission-guidelines/"
 ---

 Publishing your documentation to the [API Network](https://explore.postman.com/) connects your API to the Postman community.
-You can publish docs to the network from any team [collection](/docs/postman/collections/intro-to-collections/).
-For individual collections that are not published via a team, you can instead add to the Postman [templates](/docs/postman-for-publishers/postman-templates/add-templates/).
+You can publish docs to the network from any team [collection](/docs/sending-requests/intro-to-collections/).
+For individual collections that are not published via a team, you can instead add to the Postman [templates](/docs/publishing-your-api/add-templates/).

-> For APIs that your team uses internally, you can add to the [private API network](/docs/postman/collaboration/adding-private-network/).
+> For APIs that your team uses internally, you can add to the [private API network](/docs/collaborating-in-postman/adding-private-network/).

 Sharing your docs exposes your API to the millions of developers who use Postman, and lets others within the community learn from your projects.
 By publishing to the API Network, you share your API through a human-readable reference in the form of your docs—and an executable way to interact with your API endpoints inside Postman, via the embedded Run in Postman button.